-Matt, a multi-disciplinary practitioner, is ranked in both the UK Legal 500 and Chambers and Partners.
-The former describes him as “unafraid as novel points of law”, whilst the latter refers to his oral and written submissions as “always excellent” and describes him as an “intense and passionate advocate” and a “very confident, approachable advocate” who is “excellent on his feet”.
+Matthew Stanbury, a multi-disciplinary practitioner, is ranked in both the UK Legal 500 and Chambers and Partners.
+The former describes him as “unafraid to argue novel points of law”, whilst the latter refers to his oral and written submissions as “always excellent” and describes him as an “intense and passionate advocate” and a “very confident, approachable advocate” who is “excellent on his feet”.

-Matt runs a website runs a website, appealsbarrister.com, which provides plain English information about the criminal appeals process and periodic blogs on topics of interest.
-In addition he is a semi-regular contributor to the Justice Gap.
+Matt runs a website, appealsbarrister.com, which provides plain English information about the criminal appeals process and periodic blogs on topics of interest.
+In addition he is a semi-regular contributor to The Justice Gap.